whitesource-ps/ws-sbom-generator/README.md

   * Supported file formats: json, tv, rdf, xml and yaml.
 ## Permissions to run the tool
 The user key used (**-u**) must be a member of one the following groups:
- - Organization Administrator - For dynamically obtaining organization name and generating reports on all projects (in all products).
+ - Organization Administrator - For dynamically obtaining the organization name and generating reports on all projects (in all products).
  - Product Administrator (**-y** must be passed ) - For running on specific project or all projects within the product.
 ## Prerequisites
 Python 3.7+